adrianocastro/ga-fewd-sf-55/lessons/11/assignment/README.md

 - Use advanced selectors to select and style elements on the page
 - Keep the JavaScript and CSS separate by making the layout changes using CSS and leveraging classes/IDs instead of directly manipulating the styles using JavaScript

+## Bonus

+- Use advanced selectors to target list of flavors and scoops
+- Use buttons for flavors and scoops and leverage `disable` attribute to mark an inactive button
+- Use `data-*` attribute to store/read label
+- Use anonymous function expressions as arguments for the click handlers

 ---

 ## Evaluation / Submission